-The R.E.D.
-Committee guides the Commission’s work to address minority overrepresentation in the juvenile justice system.
-The RED Committee also works to address deficiencies in the way race and ethnicity data is collected throughout the juvenile justice system.
-The Committee funded a comprehensive statewide RED Assessment that was completed in March 2013.
-The Assessment included data from 41 Illinois counties and survey responses from over 600 juvenile justice professionals on the issue of RED.
+The Illinois Racial Justice and Equity Committee (IRJEC) guides the Commission’s work to address minority overrepresentation in the juvenile justice system.
+The IRJEC also works to address deficiencies in the way race and ethnicity data is collected throughout the juvenile justice system.
+The Committee funded a comprehensive statewide R.E.D Assessment that was completed in March 2013.
+The Assessment included data from 41 Illinois counties and survey responses from over 600 juvenile justice professionals on the issue of R.E.D.
 The Commission, in cooperation with Illinois Models for Change, released Guidelines for Collecting and Recording Race and Ethnicity in the Illinois Juvenile Justice System.

 In addition to the four committees, Commissioners volunteer to work on various projects as needed.

 The Commission is responsible for ensuring full compliance with the four core requirements of the Juvenile Justice Delinquency Prevention Act (JJDPA), reauthorized in 2018 as the Juvenile Justice Reform Act (JJRA).
 The first three requirements are of relevance to the Compliance Committee:

 Jail Removal – Juveniles arrested for a delinquent offense may not be held in “Secure Custody” for more than six hours.

 Sight and Sound Separation – Any minor so confined shall be under periodic supervision and shall not be permitted to come into or remain in contact with adults in custody in the building.
 Juveniles accused of status offenses cannot be placed in a jail, municipal lockup, detention center or correctional facility.